 Will you have a wait-list?

 Yes.
-Any waitlisted candidates will receive a final decision by mid-April at the latest.
+Any waitlisted candidates will receive a final decision by the end of March.

 How much does the program cost?